datavetaren/prologcoin/README.md

 When you write programs in Prolog it's all about writing predicates that are proven true.
-For example, you can type your query (= "the stuff you wan't to prove to be true") as:
+For example, you can type your query (= "the stuff you'd like to prove") as:

 ```
    append(X, [1,2,3,4], Z)